nervosys/AutonomySim/docs/pages/autonomysim/multi_vehicle.md

-# Multiple Vehicles in AutonomySim
+# Multiple Vehicles

-Since release 1.2, AutonomySim is fully enabled for multiple vehicles.
+Since release 1.2, `AutonomySim` is fully enabled for multiple vehicles.
 This capability allows you to create multiple vehicles easily and use APIs to control them.

 ## Creating Multiple Vehicles